smartlyio/telepresence/docs/reference/docker-run.md

 The following happens under the hood when both flags are in use:

-- The network of for the replace, ingest, or intercept handler will be set to the same as the network used by the daemon.
+- The network of for the engagement handler will be set to the same as the network used by the daemon.
 This guarantees that the handler can access the Telepresence VIF, and hence have access the cluster.
 - Volume mounts will be automatic and made using the Telemount Docker volume plugin so that all volumes exposed by the targeted remote container are mounted on the local handler container.